 Open the appropriate Neo sterile rod kit.
 Pull the locking notch on the top of the handle of the rod holder by 2 cm in order to ensure the right insertion of the windowed tip of the rod inside the rod holder.

-The 400 mm rod is only to be used in open surgery.
+The 400 mm and 500 mm rods are only to be used in open surgery.

 - > Position the rod in the rod holder. - > The notch grabber of the counter-torque handle can be used to ease the process.